 Not an uncommon perspective for many organizations, or even coworkers!
 Let’s hear from another director at the USDA Animal and Plant Health Inspection Service (APHIS):

 “Clinton argued that the ‘single biggest threat for disease’ comes from ‘wildlife intermingling with domestic livestock’.
 He told me, ‘You can’t control the birds’ and he rightly pointed out that ducks are flu incubators.
 If the bird flu – which Clinton called the top priority of his agency – becomes pandemic in humans, he told me, it will come from waterfowl.”

-Interesting, I might argue that we have much more interaction with domestic fowl (can’t remember the last time I handled a wild duck), but let’s see what others had to say about this viewpoint.
+Interesting, I might argue that we have much more interaction with domestic fowl (can’t remember the last time I handled a wild duck) and that they therefore were the point of spreading, but let’s see what others had to say about this viewpoint.

 “Nina Marano, a zoonotic disease expert at the CDC, told me that ‘most of the outbreaks have occurred through interaction with domestic poultry’.
 Another example: though poultry farmers singled out wild birds called cattle egrets as the source of a 2004 flu outbreak in California, the egrets tested negative – it turned out that contaminated egg containers circulating between farms were the culprit (McNeil 2004).”